 How Many Minutes Per Pound to Fry a Turkey

 It just takes 5 minutes per pound.
-An average turkey that weighs about 7 kilograms will take about 45 minutes to cook in a hot fryer at 350 degrees.
+An average turkey that weighs about 7 kilograms (7 pounds) will take about 35 minutes to cook in a hot fryer at 350 degrees.
 As a result, your turkey will be crispy and ready to eat.

-A 9-pound turkey will cost you about 3 to 4 gallons of oil.
+A 9-pound turkey will need about 3 to 4 gallons of oil.
 You can base the size of your turkey from there.
 Just add 1 gallon as you increase 2 pounds from your base or depending on your judgment.
 Make sure the oil does not spill over and is not too much for the fryer you are using.

 The best oil to use for frying a turkey would be peanut oil this is because it has a higher smoke point which leads to better flavor.
 This peanut oil is great for frying if you need a new option.
-However, you need to consider diet preference of some people.
-It could trigger an allergic reaction.
+However, you need to consider diet preference of some people as it could trigger an allergic reaction.
 Also, remember peanut oil has a higher smoke point so it won't burn.

 You can use any oil that has a smoke point over 425 degrees Fahrenheit.
 Also, you could try using other oils such as canola.

 Can You Fry a Turkey in Corn Oil